-- C. (Ch.
-20) The Millennium will show Christ's sovereignty as Ultimate Victor over the earth, Satan, and death itself. - 1.
-(20:1-6) The Millennium will fulfill many OT prophecies with Satan bound and believers ruling with Christ on earth for 1000 years. - a) (20:1-3) Satan will be bound the entire length of the Millennium to prevent him from deceiving the nations for the 1000 years that Christ rules.
+- C. The Millennium will show Christ's sovereignty as Ultimate Victor over the earth, Satan, and death itself (Rev 20). - 1.
+The Millennium will fulfill many OT prophecies with Satan bound and believers ruling with Christ on earth for 1000 years (20:1-6). - a) Satan will be bound the entire length of the Millennium to prevent him from deceiving the nations for the 1000 years that Christ rules (20:1-3).